Toondah Harbour FAQs

 For details on the proposed project, visit the project website.

-Traffic management during and post construction will be examined in detail by Walker Group, as part of the EIS process and a traffic management plan will be put in place.
+Traffic management during and post construction will be examined in detail by Walker Group, as part of the development application process and a traffic management plan will be put in place.

 Matters of national environmental significance